Skip to main content

 Frequency range icon Frequency range: n/a

-Besides that, you also have the option to amplify the outside noise, automatically pause and play the music when you take one earbud out, and scan your inner ear for a more personalized EQ.
+Earbuds also automatically pause and play the music when you take one out and scan your inner ear for a more personalized EQ.

 They’re super comfortable and offer a reasonably secure fit, too, with shallow silicone tips that don’t protrude too much into the ear canal.

-In-ears come with a wireless charging case and stable connection, and can easily switch between other iOS devices.
-With IPX4, these earbuds are ready to hit the gym.
+In-ears come with a wireless charging case and stable connection and can easily switch between other iOS devices.
+With an IP54, these earbuds are ready to hit the gym.

 8. Bose QuietComfort 45